gorenje/node-red-contrib-introspection/README.md

 - `node.send(payload)` where `payload` becomes the output the node on the server side
 - `node.error("msg")` where msg is shown as a notification within the editor
 - `msg.payload` contains the payload sent to the node.

+### ~~IsMobile~~

+*Deprecated without replacement.*

+Is a palette-only node meaning that it should not be included in any flows.
+It's single purpose is to remove the palette and sidebars on devices which have a screen width less that 890px.
+Node-RED has both bars open by default, that makes the mobile experience not so nice.
+This node is a simple hack that uses `onpaletteadd` callback to close both bars if the device is detected to have "small" width.

+If this functionality is not desired, then disable this node in the palette manager.

+### ~~Navigator~~

+*Deprecated without replacement.*

+~~Is a palette-only node meaning that it should not be included in any flows.
+What it does is to highlight nodes if they are referenced in the URL.
+This node will check the hash value of the URL and if it contains a node id, it will jump to the workspace and focus on the node in question.
+The node id should be given in the form of `/n/<node id>`, for example: [`.../#flow/878170e6f86c502b/n/b3baf3ca092064a9`](https://demo.openmindmap.org/omm/#flow/878170e6f86c502b/n/b3baf3ca092064a9).
+Any flow id that is given will be ignored and instead the flow of the node will be shown.~~

+This functionality will be part of Node-RED 3.1.x upon release, so this node only makes sense for Node-RED 3.0.x versions.

+This now also support `/n/<node id>/edit` which is also part of the 3.1.x release.

+One final feature of this node is path highlighting, this is done by appeanding a `/p/<node1Id>,<node2Id>,<node3Id>,...` to the URL.
+Whether this will be natively supported in Node-RED is the author unclear.

+This is a hack that uses the `onpaletteadd` callback to do its magic.
+If this functionality is not desired, then disable this node in the palette manager.

+### ~~DrawSVG~~

+*Deprecated with ClientCode replacement.*

+A node for inserting an SVG image into the workspace.
+The image is layered above the grid but below nodes and their connections.
+The input message must contain SVG data (in string form) in the `payload` attribute.

+**Update**: See this [flow](https://flowhub.org/f/141037dcda5b69fd) for doing this with a client code node (see below for explanation of ClientCode node.)

 ## Node-RED Versions